docsastests/docsastests.github.io/_posts/2024-02-13-validate-scripts-with-doc-detective.md

 ## One more thing!

 If you're not running Doc Detective as part of a script, you can use `runShell` to help set up your test environment.
 For example, you can use `runShell` to install dependencies, spin up Docker containers, or perform other setup tasks before running your tests.
-This is a great way to keep your tests self-contained and to automate away all the necessities of running your tests.
+This is a great way to automate your tests and keep them self-contained.

 ## Conclusion

 If you want to validate individual commands, to validate scripts in whichever language you require, or to automate your testing environment, Doc Detective is a powerful tool at your disposal.
-With Doc Detective, you can validate UIs, APIs, and everything in between to make sure your content works as expected and as your users expect it to.
+With Doc Detective, you can validate UIs, APIs, and everything in between to make sure your content works the way you and your users expect.

 ---